-The Group only holds receivables that have maturities of less than 12 months.
-As such, the Board and management have applied a simplified approach for calculating expected credit losses (ECLs) on receivables under PBE IFRS 9 Financial Instruments.
+The Board and managment have applied a simplified approach for calculating expected credit losses (ECLs) on receivables under PBE IFRS 9 Financial Instruments.
 As a result, the Board and management do not track changes in credit risk, but instead, recognise impairment losses based on lifetime ECLs at each reporting date.
 The Group's approach to ECLs reflects a probability-weighted outcome using reasonable and supportable information that is available without undue cost or effort at reporting date about past events, current conditions and forecasts of future economic conditions.